srl-labs/srl-evpn-mh-lab/README.md

 #  L2 EVPN Multi-homing Lab

-This lab gives you a pre-configured SR Linux-based fabric to experiment L2 EVPN multi-homing.
+This lab sets up a pre-configured SR Linux-based fabric to experiment with L2 EVPN multi-homing.

+See [L2 EVPN Multihoming](LINK TBD) tutorial for an guided tour over this lab and multihoming concepts.

 # Topology